Optimizing Print Quality

 Thermal printers work by printing small dots.
 Printers can print anywhere from 200 DPI (dots per inch) up to 600 DPI.
-A larger number means higher perceived quality.
-The two most common DPIs are 200 (popular entry-level Zebra printers) and 300 (entry-level consumer models like DYMO and Brother).
-Printer manufacturers have settled on these two DPIs because they are generally "good enough" for the jobs most people have.
-At 200 DPI, most text and barcodes look good at a distance, but small text at 200 DPI can start to suffer.
-Increasing to 300 DPI helps with printing and reading small text, but there are tradeoffs.
-Higher DPI printers are generally more expensive and slightly slower.
+A larger number means higher perceived print quality.
+The two most common DPIs are 200 (popular entry-level Zebra printers such as GK420d, GX420t) and 300 (entry-level consumer models like DYMO LabelWriter 450 and Brother QL series such as QL-700, 800, etc).

 For this example, let's assume a 200 DPI thermal printer that prints one color (black) on white label stock.